Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 The anomaly data breaches control limits indicating that something is wrong before the anomaly event occurs.

+nah we need to make a vector which collects the number of samples of each hour of which each hour failure rate was produced

 ``` r
 # Load necessary library
 library(qcc)